Crunch Time for The Foodie!

 There had to be a better way!

-Introducing our Biodegradable Food Pouches!
-After searching for more sustainable backpacking meal food storage options, I found biodegradable bags manufactured by TekPak Solutions in Ontario, Canada.
-The last three years have been spent trail-testing the bags.
-I’m excited to share that we now sell biodegradable pouches in our Build-a-Box shop.
+Introducing Biodegradable Food Pouches!
+After searching for more sustainable food storage options for backpacking meals, I found biodegradable bags manufactured by TekPak Solutions in Ontario, Canada.
+I have spent the last few years trail-testing the bags and really like them.
+We will begin selling the bags again on our website in 2025.
+Contact us for more information.

 A Few Quick Ultralight Meal Prep Tips